 HoistCam Case Study #8: HoistCam on Tower Crane in the UK

-Description: This whitepaper featuring an implementation on a tower crane in the UK demonstrates the versatility of HoistCam within a construction setting.
+Description: This case study features an implementation on a tower crane in the UK demonstrates the versatility of HoistCam within a construction setting.

-Whitepaper: Case Study: HoistCam on Tower Crane in the UK
+Case Study: PDF – HoistCam on Tower Crane in the UK (PDF)

 *HoistCam is a safety aid and not intended to be a replacement for standard crane practice.
 Care should be taken to make sure all proper safety and operational procedures are followed.
 These articles, videos and case studies do not guarantee that your organization will have the same results.
 Individual results may vary based on effort, experience, conditions and other unknown factors.